mattermost/docs/source/administration/migrating.rst

 1. Backup your SOURCE Mattermost server.
     1. See `Backup Guide <https://docs.mattermost.com/administration/backup.html>`__.
 2. Upgrade your SOURCE Mattermost server to the latest major build version.
-    1. See `Mattermost Upgrade Guide <upgrade.html>`__.
+    1. See `Mattermost Upgrade Guide <https://docs.mattermost.com/guides/administrator.html#upgrade-mattermost>`__.
 3. Install the latest major build of Mattermost server as your DESTINATION.
-    1. See docs.mattermost.com for install guides.
+    1. See `Installing Mattermost <https://docs.mattermost.com/guides/administrator.html#installing-mattermost>`__ for install guides.
 Make sure your new instance is properly configured and tested.
 The database type (MySQL or PostgreSQL) and version of SOURCE and DESTINATION deployments need to match.
     2. Stop the DESTINATION server using ``sudo stop mattermost``, then backup the database and ``config.json`` file.
 4. Migrate database from SOURCE to DESTINATION.
     1. Backup the database from the SOURCE Mattermost server and restore it in place of the database to which the DESTINATION server is connected.